-Father Marcus began his life as a Baptist (National Baptist Convention, USA), but eventually made his way into the Episcopal Church.
-After being confirmed at St. Paul’s Episcopal Church by the Rt.
-Rev. J. Neil Alexander (9th Bishop of Atlanta), Father Marcus discerned a call for Holy Orders and was duly ordained as a transitional deacon on December 15, 2012 by the Rt.
+Marcus began his life as a Baptist (National Baptist Convention, USA), but was drawn to the intentionally expansive and poetic language of Episcopal liturgy.
+Father Halley discerned a call for Holy Orders and was duly ordained a deacon on December 15, 2012 by the Rt.
 Rev. Robert C. Wright, 10th Bishop of Atlanta, and as a priest on the Feast of All Saints, November 1, 2013 by the Rt.
 Rev. Martin Field, Bishop of West Missouri (on behalf of the Bishop of Atlanta).
-He currently serves as the 18th Rector of St. Paul’s Church on Lake of the Isles in Minneapolis, Minnesota, worshiping community of the Episcopal Church in Minnesota.
+He currently serves as the 18th Rector of St. Paul’s Church on Lake of the Isles in Minneapolis, Minnesota, a worshiping community of the Episcopal Church in Minnesota.
 He is a theologically-orthodox (reclaiming “orthodoxy” from the thin-veil of bigotry), liberation-minded, socially- and politically-conscious, high church, Episcopal priest born in the North, raised in the South, residing in the upper-Midwest, and praying like its 1549.